Teach Kids How to Blow Their Nose in 3 Steps

 • Blow on a mirror with the mouth and then the nose.
 Does it fog up?

-Kids can practice these nose-blowing games when you feel healthy.
+Kids can practice these nose-blowing games when they feel healthy.

 Otherwise, everything could get pretty sticky and icky…